Table of contents

 According to Forbes, employee referrals are the “holy grail of hiring.”
 While referrals only make up 7% of applications, they result in almost 45% of successful hires.
-The success of employee referral programs is thanks, in part, to your employees’ expansive networks.
-When you hire top talent, it’s likely they’ll have connections with other high-caliber candidates.
+Referral programs tap into employees’ networks, leading to stronger connections, better hires, and a more cohesive workplace.
+Plus, when those efforts are celebrated, it motivates everyone to continue contributing to the company’s success.

 What is the definition of employee referral?